WooCommerce Subscriptions uses PayPal’s IPN (Instant Payment Notification) system to keep data in sync with PayPal.

-- Search by profile ID for the last payment transaction on this page (History > Find a transaction):
+- Search by profile ID for the last payment transaction on this page (Activity > All transactions):

 - View the transaction details and get the ID from there:

-- Put the ID into the IPN History screen to search:
+- Put the Transaction ID into the IPN History screen to search:

 - Click on the message ID link, and grab that screenshot too:

 These are all information we’ll need alongside the usual WooCommerce ticket requirements: System Status Report, FTP details, and sometimes database access details.